Alice in Borderland (TV series): Main

 A video game-obsessed man who "doesn't fit in with his family".
 He teams up with Usagi while in the Borderland and later develops romantic feelings for her.
 In season 3, he returns to the Borderland to search for Usagi and forms his own group of survivors.
-He survives the Joker Games.
+He survives the Joker Games and becomes a therapist upon returning to the real world.